marklogic/flux/docs/import/import-files/avro.md

 ## Advanced options

 The `import-avro-files` command reuses Spark's support for reading Avro files.
-You can include any of the [Spark Avro options](https://spark.apache.org/docs/latest/sql-data-sources-avro.html) via the `-P` dynamic option to control how Avro content is read.
-Dynamic options are expressed as `-PoptionName=optionValue`.
+You can include any of the [Spark Avro options](https://spark.apache.org/docs/latest/sql-data-sources-avro.html) via the `-P` option to control how Avro content is read.
+These options are expressed as `-PoptionName=optionValue`.